tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/3-reading-type-signatures.md

 const startsWithC = (s: string): boolean => s.toLowerCase().startsWith('c');
 ```

 You've seen this function at the end of the last chapter.
+Nothing fancy, it's
-Nothing fancy, it's just a simple function that asserts that a `string` starts with
+just a simple function that asserts that a `string` starts with the character
-a `c`.
+`c`.
 This code combines type signature and implementation, though.
-For the
+For the sake
-sake of isolating its type signature, let's define it as a `type`:
+of isolating its type signature, let's define it as a `type`:

 ```typescript
 type startsWithC = (s: string) => boolean;